Bryan Cave Leighton Paisner: BCLP

 Bryan Cave and Berwin Leighton Paisner combined in 2018, with Lisa Mayhew and Therese Pritchard announced as Co-Chairs.
 In 2019, Pritchard stepped down as Co-Chair, with Steve Baumer elected as her replacement.

-Following the Russian invasion of Ukraine, BCLP closed its 200-person Moscow office in 2022.
+BCLP closed its 200-person Moscow office in 2022 following the Russian invasion of Ukraine.

 In 2023, BCLP moved to a single leadership structure, with Baumer elected as the new Global CEO.

-In 2023 Jeff Haidet, who previously was co-chair of Dentons US, joined BCLP as a partner.
+In 2023, Jeff Haidet, who previously was co-chair of Dentons US, joined BCLP as a partner.
 Fifteen lawyers specializing in intellectual property moved from Dentons to BCLP.

 In 2024, BCLP absorbed Seattle firm Harrigan Leyh Farmer & Thomsen.

 In 2025, BCLP opened two offices in Saudi Arabia: Riyadh and Al Khobar.
-It also announced that it would be withdrawing from Asia, closing its Hong Kong and Singapore offices.
+The company also announced that it would be withdrawing from Asia, closing its Hong Kong and Singapore offices.

 Notable transactions

 BCLP represented Ralcorp in the 2007 $2.6 billion merger between Ralcorp and Kraft Foods' portfolio of cereals under the Post Cereal label.

-In 2008 the company Advised Monsanto in its $290 million purchase of Aly Participacoes, a division of Brazilian global conglomerate Votorantim.
+In 2008, the company advised Monsanto in its $290 million purchase of Aly Participacoes, a division of Brazilian global conglomerate Votorantim Group.
 Aly Participacoes operated two companies, CanaVialis S.A. and Alellyx S.A. which focus on sugarcane breeding and related applied genomics and biotech in the sugarcane industry.

 In 2025, BCLP, alongside Pinsent Masons, began advising Thames Water on its plans to build The Abingdon Reservoir in Oxfordshire.